Tell us about some of your career highlights.

 consultancy and training services

-to market-leading privacy company, PDP Companies Limited, presenting several courses that form part of the well-regarded Practitioner Certificate in Data Protection qualification.
+to market-leading privacy company, PDP Companies Limited, presenting several courses that form part of the well-regarded PC.dp Practitioner Certificate in Data Protection qualification.

-Of course, another way to share knowledge is to write, and I’ve been a regular contributor to PDP’s Privacy & Data Protection Journal and Data Protection Ireland, as well as
+Of course, another way to share knowledge is to write, and I’ve been a regular contributor to PDP’s

 writing articles